donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/gray-real.jpg" alt="" width="200px"/>

-This one is my favorite, it discusses analysis in the 18th and 19th century, a beautiful story.
+This one is my favorite, it discusses analysis in the 19th century, a beautiful story.

 **[Worlds Out of Nothing](https://www.amazon.com/Worlds-Out-Nothing-Undergraduate-Mathematics/dp/0857290592/)**, *Jeremy Gray*